jonathanvanschenck/json-color-stream/README.md

 # JSON Color Stream
 A stream parser for pretty printing for JSON!

-A no-nonsense, low-dependancy, stream API for converting nasty and fragmented JSON strings into beautiful, cannonicalized outputs
+A no-nonsense, low-dependency, streaming API for converting nasty and fragmented JSON strings into beautiful, canonicalized outputs

- - Accepts either full JSON strings or serial chunk, following a "parse-as-you-go" paradigm to minimize memory overhead
+ - Accepts either full JSON strings or serial chunk, following a "parse-as-you-go" paradigm:
+    - Large JSON blobs?
+No problem!
+The minimal memory overhead has your back!
+    - Don't wait for your whole JSON string to come in, let the parser give you the fragments now!
+ - Fully configurable output format (either from the command line or a configuration file): pick your "canonical form" and make all strings obey!
+ - Integrated colorization: never let your eyes bleed again!
+ - Fully asynchronous backend: make the event loop work for you!

 Get it today, on npm!